GT5-46474-005_G05-U, 2024

 AS08-14-2468, 2024

-Giclee print on cotton 308gr paper, wood, bookbinding cardboard, glue, acrylics, found TV box.
+Giclee print on 308gr cotton paper mounted on cardboard, wood, glue, acrylics, found TV box.

 27 x 29 x 25 cm